apache/incubator-heron/website/content/docs/concepts/topologies.md

 With the Heron Streamlet API *you still create topologies*, but only implicitly.
-Heron automatically performs the heavy lifting of converting the streamlet-based processing logic that you create into spouts and bolts and, from there, into containers that are then deployed using whichever [scheduler](../../operators/deployment) your Heron cluster is using.
+Heron automatically performs the heavy lifting of converting the streamlet-based processing logic that you create into spouts and bolts and, from there, into containers that are then deployed using whichever [scheduler](../../operators/deployment) your Heron cluster relies upon.

 From the standpoint of both operators and developers [managing topologies' lifecycles](#topology-lifecycle), the resulting topologies are equivalent.
 From a